GitEric77/AnyBM/README_streamlit.md

 # MOTOTRBO Zone Generator - Streamlit Frontend

-This is a web-based frontend for the MOTOTRBO zone file generator that uses the BrandMeister API to retrieve DMR repeater information and generate zone files for Motorola DMR radios.
+This is a web-based frontend for the Anytone zone file generator that uses the BrandMeister API to retrieve DMR repeater information and generate zone files for Anytone DMR radios.

 ## Installation
 If you want to host your own copy of the webapp you can leverage the userdata file to bootstrap a linux machine (I host on AWS using Amazon Linux 2023).
 In general the install is: